 Realpolitiks are a system of politics or principles that are based on practical rather than moral or ideological consideration.
 This project is an examination of typography through the lens of Realpolitiks and it's inherent pragmatism.
 If we strip typography to it's core, does it still hold power?

 BRAND VALUES: BOLD, CONTROVERSIAL, EDUCATIONAL

-Realpolitiks Typography is a conference that explores the power of typography through open discussions with design professionals, politicians, and civilians.
+Realpolitiks Typography explores the power of typography through open discussions with design professionals, politicians, and civilians.
 The four day conference includes type exhibitions, demonstrations, and videos that force us to reflect on what we know about typography and the power it holds.